-- Monitoring weather reports, including emergency weather notifications issued by the national weather service - Contacting local law enforcement agencies ٠ - Receiving information from campus building automation and detection systems - Receiving reports from members of the campus community
+- Monitoring weather reports, including emergency weather notifications issued by the national weather service - Contacting local law enforcement agencies • - Receiving information from campus building automation and detection systems - Receiving reports from members of the campus community

 Those involved in the emergency notification and timely warning process include the college administration (president and vice presidents), the HR/Safety Director, the MLC Safety Committee, the Environmental Services Department and the Residence Hall Staff.
-In the event of an emergency or dangerous situation, the officials and departments noted above will use the same means (e.g. email, sms text messaging, voice messaging, digital signage and the campus loudspeaker system) to provide follow-up information as needed.
+In the event of an emergency or dangerous situation, the officials and departments noted above will use the same means (e.g., email, SMS text messaging, voice messaging, digital signage and the campus loudspeaker system) to provide follow-up information as needed.
 Emergency notification will not be issued if, in the professional judgment of responsible authorities, such notification would compromise efforts to assist the victim of a crime or to contain, respond to, or otherwise mitigate the emergency situation.

-Emergency Response, Emergency Communication and Emergency Evacuation procedures are presented in detail in the MLC Emergency Response Plan appended to this report (p.
-56, with linkable table of contents on p.
-57.)
+Emergency Response, Emergency Communication and Emergency Evacuation procedures are presented in detail in the MLC Emergency Response Plan appended to this report.
 In addition, this ERP lists the various tests, i.e., regularly scheduled drills, exercises and appropriate follow through activities designed for assessment and evaluation of emergency plans and capabilities, that are carried out each year on the MLC campus.
-A listing of these Tests appear later in this document.
+A listing of these Tests appears later in this document.